-This course is a management course wrapped in a voyage of self-discovery.
-Through the study of proven leadership theories and their practical applications, the student will: develop their own leadership style, focus their values and beliefs, develop their communication and interpersonal skills, enhance their decision making and problem solving abilities and awaken the leader within.
+This course is a management course designed for the student to reflect and self-discover.
+Through the study of proven leadership theories and their practical applications, the student will: develop their own leadership style, focus their values and beliefs, develop their communication and interpersonal skills, and enhance their decision making and problem solving abilities.
 Students will be encouraged to embrace and develop a leadership style best suited to their individual personality, attributes and temperament.